mkornyev/ReEntryWiki/Feature-Backlog.md

 ### 3. System Testing
 * The system lacks seriously in code coverage and view testing.
 Most notably...
-1. Concurrency Tolerance
+1. **Concurrency Tolerance:** There has been no testing of concurrency in the system.
+It's possible that certain Admin / SOW actions can bring the system to an unexpected state.
-* There has been no testing of concurrency in the system.
+* `At minimum, effected view actions can be turned into django transactions`

 <br>